 | Total | ~$3,200 | ~$4,325 |

-Not a stripped-down experience.
-This is real hotels, proper restaurants, and every major sight on the list.
+This isn't a stripped-down trip.
+It's real hotels, proper restaurants, every major sight on the list.

 Generate your free Europe itinerary with a personalised cost breakdown at savvyjetsetter.ca/plan.

 Even a well-researched budget Europe trip itinerary gets derailed by the same predictable errors.
-Here's what to avoid:
+Watch for these.

 1. Booking round-trip flights to a single city

-If your itinerary spans multiple cities, a standard return to your entry point means paying to get back by train or bus — or burning a full travel day.
-Open-jaw tickets (into Lisbon, out from Barcelona) are almost always cheaper when you run the actual numbers.
+If your itinerary spans multiple cities, a standard return to your entry point means you're paying to get back by train or bus, or burning a full travel day.
+Open-jaw tickets (into Lisbon, out from Barcelona) are almost always cheaper once you actually run the numbers.
 This single change saved my friend over $400 USD on her routing.

 2. Overplanning every city day

-Three cities in ten days feels ambitious.
-The instinct is to pack every hour.
+Three cities in ten days feels ambitious, so the instinct is to pack every hour.
 Resist it.
-Wandering the streets of Alfama without an agenda will outperform a schedule of five paid attractions.
-Two or three anchor experiences per city — the rest the city fills in naturally.
-Over-scheduling also means paying for things you don't fully experience.
+Wandering Alfama with no agenda will outperform a schedule of five paid attractions.
+Two or three anchors per city, and let the city fill in the rest.
+Over-scheduling also means you pay for things you don't actually experience.

 3. Ignoring shoulder season pricing

 July and August are the most expensive and most crowded months to be in Europe.
 The same 10 day Europe budget travel itinerary in May, early June, or September costs 25-40% less for accommodation.
-The Sagrada Familia queue is actually manageable.
-Temperatures in Barcelona and Madrid in May are ideal.
-If your dates flex even slightly, shoulder season is the biggest single cost lever available to you.
+The Sagrada Familia queue is suddenly manageable.
+Temperatures in Barcelona and Madrid in May are frankly ideal.
+If your dates flex even slightly, shoulder season is the single biggest cost lever you have.

 4. Assuming a rail pass saves money

-Eurail passes are rarely worth it for a focused regional circuit like this one.
-Point-to-point tickets booked 4-6 weeks in advance consistently beat the pass price for structured itineraries.
-Rail passes make sense for wide, spontaneous, multi-country travel.
-For a planned budget Europe trip itinerary with fixed cities, book individual tickets direct through Renfe or Omio.
+Eurail passes are rarely worth it for a focused regional circuit like this.
+Point-to-point tickets booked four to six weeks out consistently beat the pass price for structured itineraries.
+Rail passes pay off when you're doing wide, spontaneous, multi-country travel.
+For a planned budget Europe trip itinerary with fixed cities, book individual tickets through Renfe or Omio.

 5. Choosing hotels by star rating instead of neighbourhood

-A four-star hotel in an outer district is worse value than a three-star in the centre — you'll spend the savings on taxis or burn time on metro rides.
+A four-star hotel in an outer district is worse value than a three-star in the centre.
+You'll spend the savings on taxis, or burn time on metro rides.
 In Lisbon, aim for Chiado or Baixa-Chiado.
 In Madrid, near Gran Via or Malasana.
-In Barcelona, Eixample or El Born.
-Neighbourhood is the most underrated accommodation variable in European trip planning.
+In Barcelona, the Eixample or El Born.
+Neighbourhood is the most underrated accommodation variable in European trip planning, full stop.

-What a solid AI Europe trip planner does well: option comparison at speed, cost lever identification, and keeping your day-by-day budget honest before you commit.
-What it doesn't replace: curation, local knowledge, and judgment that comes from actually having been somewhere.
+What a solid AI Europe trip planner is good at: comparing options at speed, finding cost levers, and keeping your day-by-day budget honest before you commit.
+What it doesn't replace: curation, local knowledge, and the kind of judgment that only comes from actually having been somewhere.

 A budget Europe trip itinerary doesn't mean budget experiences.
-The Lisbon-Madrid-Barcelona circuit delivers three of Europe's most rewarding cities, world-class food, and real history — all within a $3,200-3,800 USD ($4,300-5,100 CAD) budget for a solo traveller doing it right.
-For two people sharing a room, the per-person cost drops further.
+The Lisbon-Madrid-Barcelona circuit gives you three of Europe's most rewarding cities, world-class food, and real history, all inside a $3,200-3,800 USD ($4,300-5,100 CAD) budget for a solo traveller doing it right.
+Two people sharing a room, the per-person cost drops further.

-The gap between the $8,200 quote and the $3,400 reality isn't luck.
-It's planning — specifically, using the right tools to find the right routing, timing, and accommodation mix before you open your wallet.
+The gap between that $8,200 quote and the $3,400 reality wasn't luck.
+It was planning.
+Specifically, using the right tools to find the right routing, timing, and accommodation mix before you opened your wallet.

 Generate your free Europe itinerary at savvyjetsetter.ca/plan.
 Enter your dates, budget, and home airport.
 It handles the rest.